SECONDARY CAMPUS

 Honors English 10

 In addition to David and Goliath, students taking Honors English will also read A Separate Peace by John Knowles.
-Be ready to take a test over the book when we return to school.
+Be ready to take a test over the book upon return.
 The test will check for completion of the reading as well as comprehension.
 It will be the first piece of literature you will study as the new school year resumes.
 This Reading Guide provides background to the novel and will help direct your reading.
 Click here if you would like to purchase a copy from Amazon.

 English 11